auth0/docs/articles/server-platforms/java-spring-mvc.md

 Add the following dependencies to your `pom.xml` and run `mvn install`.

-See the sample project to understand the proposed overall structure of your `pom.xml`:

 ${snippet(meta.snippets.dependencies)}

+See the [seed project](https://github.com/auth0-samples/auth0-spring-mvc-sample) to understand the proposed overall structure of your `pom.xml`.

 ### 2. Configure your app